Open-Wide/alfresco-etl-connector/etlconnector-samples/README.txt

    * import the etlconnector-samples/quitus/talend/ALFRESCO_ETLCONNECTOR_QUITUS
 as a Talend workspace project
    * open the single Talend document import job ("ALFRESCO IMPORT_QUITUS 0.1")
-   * set the PATH_SOURCE global context variable of the job to the location of the etlconnector-samples/quitus/talend/ALFRESCO_ETLCONNECTOR_QUITUS folder
+   * click in the left panel on Context > PATHS 0.1 to open the configuration dialog and there set the PATH_SOURCE variable of the job to the location of the etlconnector-samples/quitus folder
    * run it in Talend : the complex document tree has been imported in Alfresco, including custom metadata and associations